nano-o/streamlet/README.md

 I was able to exhaustively check the liveness property with 3 crash-stop processes, 2 block payloads, and 9 epochs among which the first 5 are asynchronous while the remaining 4 are synchronous (i.e. "GST" happens before epoch 6).

 As before, this was done on a 24 core `Intel(R) Xeon(R) CPU E5-2620 v2 @ 2.10GHz` with 40GB of memory allocated to TLC.
-It took about one hour to complete.
+It took one hour and four minutes to complete and found 320,821,303 distinct states for a depth of 29 steps.

 # Related work